Our People

 Prof Nancy Booker

-Prof. Nancy Booker is an Associate Professor and the Dean at the Graduate School of Media and Communications .
+Prof. Nancy Booker is a Professor and the Dean at the Graduate School of Media and Communications .
 She has had a distinguished career as an academic, teacher, researcher, administrator, leader and media practitioner with over 20 years experience.
 Prof. Booker specializes in broadcast journalism, multimedia storytelling, media management and health communication and research and has several academic publications in these areas.
 She has also been trained in leadership at Harvard.

 Prior to joining GSMC Nancy was head of the Department of Journalism and Communication at Multimedia University of Kenya and was actively involved in teaching, mentorship, research, and curriculum development.
 She previously taught at Daystar University and at ABC University in Liberia where she set up the Media and Communication Department in post-war Liberia.